 - Be gentle when flipping the fish to keep each piece intact.
 If the cubes are still sticking to the skillet, leave them on for a few seconds to cook more.
 They should be easy to flip once the surface is golden and crisp.

-- If you are planning to serve this with steamed rice, start cooking it while the salmon is marinating.
+- If you are planning to serve this with steamed rice, start cooking the rice while the salmon is marinating.

 Storing